egorzakharov00/Finance-Calculator/README.md

 * investment returns with simple or compounding interest at user inputted figures, time periods and interest rates as well as
 * monthly bond payments needed to pay off a bond at user inputted figures, time periods and interest rates

+This program displays an understanding of using variables and control structures in python.

 ###### Usefulness

 The finance calcualtor is useful in the sense that users are able to choose a financial calculation type, specify their own parameters such as amounts invested/borrowed, interest rates and time periods.
 The program is also instructional, simple and easy to use.